pendle-finance/documentation/docs/Developers/DeveloperUpdates.md

 # Developer Updates

+Follow: @pendledevelopers on Telegram for the latest updates

+## July.
+17, 2024

+The new YieldContractFactory and MarketFactory V4 have just been deployed.
+The only change in these new factories is that Permit has been completely removed from PT, YT, and Markets.
+In other words, all Pendle PT YT & LP from today onwards will no longer have Permit.

+You can find the new addresses here: https://github.com/pendle-finance/pendle-core-v2-public/tree/main/deployments

+Or package @pendle/core-v2@5.0.0

+Please reach out if you have any questions!

 ## Nov.
 28, 2023

 * New `PendleYieldContractFactoryV3` and `PendleMarketFactoryV3` deployed on all chains will solely be used moving forward.
 Please refer to the Deployments page to find the contracts addresses of the new factories on each chain.